world.nycsubway.org · What's New · Leave Feedback

 30th Street was originally the end of the line, but in the 1980s it was extended to Balboa Park.
 Some rush hour cars still turn back at 30th Street, but most continue on.
 The tracks use 30th Street to Reach San Jose Avenue.
 Once on San Jose, the tracks enter a reserved median along the roadway, which runs in a deep cut known as the Bernal Cut.
 A stop adjacent to the Glen Park BART station is made just before ducking under Interstate 280.
 Once on the other side, the tracks run down the middle of San Jose Avenue to reach Balboa Park Station.

-K - Ingleside
+K - Ingleside Line

 The K-Ingleside line begins at the Embarcadero Station and exits the subway at West Portal.
 The tracks, which are shared with the M line, continue straight out the tunnel down West Portal Avenue to Saint Francis Circle.